The Way You Manage Product Information is Affecting Your Sales

 How does poor-quality product content affect your brand?

-The research presented by Shotfarm in 2016 has shown that roughly 95% of shoppers consider product information an important factor when making a purchase decision and expect retailers to provide comprehensive and quality product content to accompany the sales item they are looking at.
+The research presented by Shotfarm in 2016 has shown that roughly 95% of shoppers consider product information an essential factor when making a purchasedecision and expect retailers to provide comprehensive and quality product content to accompany the sales item they are looking at.

 “Products are purchased from retailers and brands whose product information makes shoppers feel confident in doing so.” – concludes Shotfarm.

-By the beginning of 2018, we can assume the importance of this is even higher and there is no doubt that failing to meet customers’ expectations would impact retailers in the most negative way.
+By the beginning of 2018, we can assume the importance of this is even higher, and no doubt, failing to meet customers’ expectations would impact retailers in the most negative way.

-The most common effects of product content quality in digital sales are apparent in the field of brand reputation and trustworthiness for the shoppers.
+The most common effects of productcontentquality in digital sales are apparent in the field of brand reputation and trustworthiness for shoppers.
 Incomplete or poorly presented product information may lead to:

-• Cart abandonment.
+Cart abandonment.
 While the most common reason for shoppers to abandon their carts is the cost, product info plays a large role as well.
-Consumers are more likely to abandon a shopping cart if product descriptions are not comprehensive or complete or if the images provided are too few or they are of poor quality.
+Consumers are more likely to abandon a shopping cart if product descriptions are not comprehensive or complete or if the images provided are too few or poor quality.

-• Ruined brand/store reputation.
+Ruined brand/store reputation.
 This one is probably the most significant effect of customers having negative experiences that can affect a retailer long-term.
 Most customers would not want to deal with a retailer again after having a negative shopping experience because of inaccurate product information.
-A single inaccuracy in your PIM can lead to losing customers forever, which is why presenting the shoppers with accurate product descriptions and images is critical.
+A single inaccuracy in your PIM can lead to losing customers forever, so presenting shoppers with accurate product descriptions and images is critical.

 How to avoid the negative impact and have your PIM help increase your sales instead

-It is obvious that high-quality product information is key for companies looking to increase sale performance.
-But what can they actually do to improve their content creation, management and sharing processes?
+It is obvious that high-quality productinformation is key for companies looking to increase sale performance.
+But what can they do to improve their content creation, management and sharing processes?

 Luckily, modern PIM technology has created opportunities for retailers to automate and streamline their product information processes.
 Here are some important steps you can take to set your PIM on the right track: